 - Substrate moisture testing

-- Note if substrate is in direct sunlight, wind conditions
+- Note if the substrate is in direct sunlight, wind conditions

 Production Application Information to document (written and pictorial):